Frequently Asked Questions

 Does it cost anything to attend an event?

 It depends on the event.
-If it's a street event those are usually free to attend.
-If they're in a close of space outside, or in a building they usually have an entrance fee.
+If it's a street event they are usually free to attend.
+If they're in a close-off space outside, or in a building they usually have an entrance fee.
 Entrance fees will vary.
 It is best to check the event's website and see if there's an entrance fee.
 Some events will have a pre-registration discount if you get your tickets early.

 Inspiring Vendors